JustinL15/SWEN-261-Project/docs/DesignDoc.md

   - We did not implement this feature in our project since we were not allowed to just link to external resources online and ultimately it would have distracted us from the MVP and enhancements
 - Add an average review feature
   - This would involve computing the average review and displaying it at the top of the reviews page of a product
+- Add a feature so that owner can delete reviews from customers for products.
+  - This would involve adding a delete button associated with each review so that the owner can just click delete for a review hw wanted to delete
+  - We did not implement this before since we thought giving the owner a blanket delete button may not be good for getting geniuine reviews.
+- Add a feature where you can log out from any page on the site sintead of having to navigate to the user profile.
+  - This would entail just adding a button to the nav bar that logs you out when clicked.

 ## Testing